BT broadband and TV review

-They now have exclusive rights to many football matches including all of the UEFA League games, numerous Premier League and Scottish Premier League games and FA Cup matches, plus the Aviva Premiership Rugby, MotoGP, NASCAR and others.
+BT now has exclusive rights to many football matches on their BT Sports channel including all of the UEFA League games, numerous Premier League and Scottish Premier League games and FA Cup matches, plus the Aviva Premiership Rugby, MotoGP, NASCAR and others.

-BT Sport is free for all BT TV customers within contract, £5 a month for those who have BT Broadband but not BT TV, and at least £5 a month for those subscribing through another TV provider.
+BT Sport is priced at £3.50 a month for all BT TV customers within contract, £5 a month for those who have BT Broadband but not BT TV, and at least £5 a month for those subscribing through another TV provider.

 See full guide to BT Sport for more on how it works.

-As mentioned above, Sky Sports 1 and 2 are also available for £22 in SD for anyone with Infinity.
-Getting them in HD costs £27 a month.
+As mentioned above, Sky Sports is available for £27.50 in SD for anyone with Infinity.
+Getting the Sky Sports channels in HD on BT costs £33.50 a month.

 Let's be honest, few of us have considered taking BT broadband for the service.
 They're a huge provider with a huge number of variably trained call centre staff.